 Biotinylated trypsin (bT) was used as a probe on Western blots of 10-20% polyacrylamide gradient Tris-Tricine gels for the detection of serine proteinase inhibitors (SPIs) isolated from extracts of ovine articular cartilage and from chondrocyte condition

-Rodgers, K, Melrose, J & Ghosh, P 1996, 'Purification and characterisation of 6 and 58 Kda forms of the endogenous serine proteinase inhibitory proteins of ovine articular cartilage', Biological Chemistry, vol. 377, no. 12, pp. 837-845.View/Download from: UTS OPUS or Publisher's site
+Rodgers, K, Melrose, J & Ghosh, P 1996, 'Purification and characterisation of 6 and 58 Kda forms of the endogenous serine proteinase inhibitory proteins of ovine articular cartilage', Biological Chemistry, vol. 377, no. 12, pp. 837-845.View/Download from: Publisher's site

 The major ovine articular cartilage (AC) serine proteinase inhibitory protein (SPI), a 58 kDa glycoprotein (SPI-58), was purified to homogeneity by sequential Sephacryl S-300 gel permeation, concanavalin A affinity, Mono Q anion exchange and Superose 12